This is not a brand

 How it Started

-I was 29 years old when my journey into the backcountry began.
+I was 29 years old when my backpacking journey began.

 I had hunted deer and elk off and on in the fall since I was a kid, but never very far from the trailhead and always just for the day.
-As I approached my 30s, I grew tired of my own status quo and the sounds of vehicles motoring on nearby roads.
+As I approached my thirties, I found myself tired of my own status quo.
 I wanted more—more space, more adventure, more silence.
-So, I turned my attention to backpack hunting.
+So, I turned my attention to hunting from a backpack, as far from a trailhead and busy roads as possible.

-That year, I spent my first night in the backcountry as an adult on my own terms—I had a mixed bag of gear, some right, some wrong, but nevertheless, I had found what I was looking for and came away hooked and eager to learn more.
-There was only one problem—I was on my own to figure it out.
+That year, I spent my first night in the backcountry—I had a mixed bag of gear, some right, some wrong, but nevertheless, I had found what I was looking for and came away hooked and eager to learn more.
+There was only one problem—I had to figure it out on my own.

 There was no one to guide me, point me in the right direction, or teach me the dos and don’ts of backpacking.
-Information on the Internet was sparse and YouTube hadn’t yet taken off, so I was left to my own devices, scouring personal blogs and talking to the “experts” in my local outdoor stores.
+Information on the internet was sparse, and YouTube hadn’t yet taken off, so I was left to my own devices, scouring blogs and talking to the “experts” in my local outdoor stores.

 I learned everything firsthand through trial and error.
 I made many mistakes along the way, but had found the adventure I was hoping for.